 This statement is both correct and incorrect.
 It is correct in what a TDS measurement consists of, namely the “total amount of mobile charged ions, including minerals, salts or metals dissolved in a given volume of water”.
-It is incorrect in its conclusion that TDS is related to the purity of the water and the quality of the water purification system.
-If the measure of a water purification system was how close it could make water to pure H2O, then maybe it would be correct.
+It is incorrect in its conclusion that TDS is related to the purity of the water and the quality of the water filtration system.
+If the measure of a water filtration system was how close it could make water to pure H2O, then maybe it would be correct.
 But, people need minerals to live.
 Thus, helpful minerals in your water are actually a good thing.
-A quality water purification system should filter out things that are harmful to your body, but leave in the helpful things such as minerals.
-Black Berkey elements are designed to leave healthful and beneficial minerals in your water and to extract the unwanted heavy metals such as lead and mercury as well as sedimentary minerals such as iron oxide and aluminum.
+A quality water filtration system should filter out things that are harmful to your body, but leave in the helpful things such as minerals.
+Black Berkey® Elements are designed to leave healthful and beneficial minerals in your water and to remove or reduce the unwanted heavy metals such as lead and mercury as well as sedimentary minerals such as iron oxide and aluminum.

 So, when our customers use a TDS meter, what they find is that the reading both before and after the water has gone through the Black Berkey® Elements about the same.
 And they are correct.
 The Black Berkey® Elements do not take out all of the beneficial minerals.
 Thus, of the things that a TDS meter will actually detect, the Black Berkey® Elements will only remove or reduce the unwanted heavy metals such as lead and mercury as well as sedimentary minerals such as iron oxide and aluminum.
 Therefore, your TDS reading will not change much unless you have a significant amount of heavy metals or sedimentary minerals in your water.